Keeping Bread Fresh

 In the chance you don’t devour it on the way home, store preferably wrapped in a linen kitchen towel, cut side down on a cutting board or store in your brown bag you received it in for up to 48 hours.

 Do NOT refrigerate these breads as they have a tendency to become hard and not enjoyable.
-I DO recommend refrigerating the KETO BUNS however.
+I DO recommend refrigerating the DINNER ROLLS however.

 After 48 hrs, slice your bread for convenience and freeze for up to 3 months.
 All of the breads freeze really well and can be popped right in the toaster from the freezer or thawed first.